 It’s true that it was a league rule, and a baseball rule, but one that none of the regular umpires ever enforced.
 At the very most we’d mention to someone with a lit butt to keep it out of sight so it wasn’t brought to our attention from the league office.
 And that was the end of it.
 Never in my years of working was it ever an issue, before that night, or after.

 “A rule’s a rule,” he said then, post-game, 35 years ago.
 And his adherence to that rule that night caused quite a scene – about ten minutes worth of world-class profanity, and a red-hot Jim Napier, who correctly brought to our attention (expletives deleted) that there were at least a dozen things of higher priority we could be watching instead of lit cigarettes in the dugout.

 And after 37 years I would have thought there would be other topics of conversation upon such a chance reunion.
 Apparently not.

 “I still feel good about what I did,” Lucky told me Sunday.
 “You never know when some young kid’s watching that will go home with the wrong impression.
 I guess you didn’t agree with what I did, but I always believed I did the right thing.”

 At the time I’m sure I told him otherwise, that Napier was right about there being a dozen things more important than smoking in the dugout.
-Today, Tom Lucky lives in South Carolina and works for a trucking company.
+Today, Tom Lucky lives in South Carolina and works for a paper company.